-Open Zaak can be deployed on a single machine - either a dedicated server (DDS) or virtual private server (VPS).
+Open Zaak can be deployed on a single machine like a dedicated server (DDS), virtual machine or virtual private server (VPS).
 The required hardware can be rented from a hosting provider or be provided in your environment.
 Please see Hardware requirements to determine the hardware requirements.

 The default settings allow Open Zaak to be deployed to the same machine as Open Notificaties.

-The application is deployed as Docker containers, of which the images are available on Docker hub.
-Traffic is routed to the server, where the web server (nginx) handles SSL termination and proxies the requests to the application containers.
+The application is deployed as Docker (or Podman) containers, of which the images are available on Docker hub.
+Traffic is routed to the server, where the web server (nginx) handles TLS termination and proxies the requests to the application containers.

 Data is stored in a PostgreSQL database.
-By default, the database is installed on the same machine (running on the host), but you can make use of a hosted database (Google Cloud, AWS, Azure…).
+By default, the database is installed on the same machine (running on the host), but you can make use of a hosted database (Google Cloud, AWS, Azure or your own infrastructure).
 See the Configuration parameters for more information.

 Make sure there is enough space in